MOFA: Modular Factorial Design for Hyperparameter Optimization: Introduction

-To summarize, the main contributions in this paper are threefold: (1) We propose a new HPO method-MOFA, which has the advantages of model-free, parallelizable and sample efficient simultaneously.
-(2) We propose Factorial Performance Analysis and Factorial Importance Analysis to narrow down the search space and select influential hyperparameters for iterative optimization.
-(3) We present a theoretical analysis of the advantages of OLH towards accuracy and robustness.
-Empirical results further demonstrate that our method outperforms baseline work.
+To summarize, the main contributions of our paper are: \begin{itemize} \item We propose MOFA, a novel and lightweight HPO method that shares the advantages of being model-free, parallelizable and sample efficient. \item To our best knowledge, we are the first to exploit factorial design with factorial analysis on the setting of HPO. \item We provide necessary theoretical analysis to show how MOFA controls the worst-case response and its inference reliability. \item Empirical results show that MOFA clearly improves effectiveness and efficiency of HPO compared to state-of-the-art methods. \end{itemize}